 by Jen Gustavson

 Published April 28, 2010 | Updated July 17, 2015

-Summertime is barbeque season.
+Summertime is barbecue season.
 Warm temperatures and long days make the season perfect for backyard picnics and alfresco soirees.
-Even better, summer is full of occasions worthy of a delicious outdoor barbeque.
+Even better, summer is full of occasions worthy of a delicious outdoor barbecue.
 You'll be ready to fire up the grill with the help of these outdoor cooking tips for every holiday and event this summer.

 The first holiday weekend of summer is the perfect time to fire up the grill and kick off the season.
 However, the first step to great summer food is a clean grill.
 If you forgot to clean the grill grates following last barbecue season, spray the grill with vegetable oil to loosen the residue and scrub away any buildup with a brass-wire grill brush.
 Once your grill is clean, you're ready to start cooking.

 During the warm summer months, any occasion is a good reason to fire up the grill.
 Give your dad a break from his master grill duties by surprising him with a grilled feast for dinner.
 If your dad is protective of his role as the family grill master, a set of stainless steel barbecue tools would be a perfect gift.

 By the time Independence Day rolls around, your grill may be a regular part of your meal preparation.
 For a traditional barbecue, stick with hot dogs, hamburgers, and corn on the cob.
 For a less traditional gourmet feast, grill up some teriyaki salmon and veggie kabobs.
 Cooking fish on a cedar plank gives it a rich flavor and is gentle on the delicate meat; make sure to soak your plank in water first.